Incentivizing Citizen Exposure to Quality News Online: Framework and Tools

 NEWSUSE relies on cutting-edge multidisciplinary methods, combining:

-• Quantitative and qualitative approaches
+• Quantitative and qualitative approaches.

-• Observational and over-time experimental designs
+• Observational and over-time experimental designs.

-• Incorporating the latest advances in computer and computational social science
+• Incorporating the latest advances in computer and computational social science.

 It is the first project to apply these innovative approaches conjointly and comparatively.

+NEWSUSE advances academic knowledge, and its findings will be crucial for scholars across disciplines, (non-)governmental organizations, and policymakers working on algorithmic transparency.
 It is only when we know how different factors together prevent or enhance news exposure that we will be able to make citizens and democracies more resilient.

 Financiële details & Tijdlijn